-- Supports about 100 cryptocurrencies in the UK – including Bitcoin (BTC), Ethereum (ETH), and Chainlink (LINK).
+- Support more than 90 cryptocurrencies in the UK – including Bitcoin (BTC), Ethereum (ETH), and Chainlink (LINK).

 - Granted Electronic Money Institution (EMI) license by the UK Financial Conduct Authority (FCA) in August 2020.

 - Cryptocurrency stored in Gemini’s hot wallets (as well as Gemini Custody) are insured.

 - Browser-based and mobile apps (iOS & Android).